 13. How can I obtain digital music and video files legally?

 Some music, movies and television shows can be legally obtained through online subscription services or from sites officially permitted by the copyright holders to offer certain downloads.
 Some of the "pay for play" services from which these files can be legally obtained are listed below.

 Music: Apple iTunes Music Store, Rhapsody, eMusic and MP3.com

 14. Can I use my gaming devices to play online?

 Yes.
-Students can connect their gaming devices such as Xbox, PlayStation or Wii to their port in their room.
-You must call the Help Desk and provide them your system mac address, name, residence hall and room number before your system is allowed connection.
+Students can connect their gaming devices such as Xbox, PlayStation or Wii to their haird-wired port in their room.
+You will need to register your device prior to obtaining access.
+To do so, visit the Register Device

 15. Can I setup my own network in my room?